geeknik/my-awesome-stars/topics.md

 - [DioCrafts/OxiCloud](https://github.com/DioCrafts/OxiCloud) - ☁️ OxiCloud server, efficient and secure way to save all your data
 - [yusuf-musleh/mmar](https://github.com/yusuf-musleh/mmar) - mmar is a zero-dependency, self-hostable, cross-platform HTTP tunnel that exposes your localhost to the world on a public URL.
 Written in Go.
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
-- [tirrenotechnologies/tirreno](https://github.com/tirrenotechnologies/tirreno) - Open-source user intelligence platform.
+- [tirrenotechnologies/tirreno](https://github.com/tirrenotechnologies/tirreno) - Open-source user intelligence inside your application.
 Monitor, analyze, and protect your app from cyber and account threats.
 Get started — free.
 - [blackcandy-org/blackcandy](https://github.com/blackcandy-org/blackcandy) - A self hosted music streaming server
 - [g1ibby/auto-vpn](https://github.com/g1ibby/auto-vpn) - A simple, all-in-one tool for deploying on-demand WireGuard VPN servers on popular VPS providers—no ongoing subscriptions, effortless management, and automatic cleanup when you’re done.
 - [IceWhaleTech/CasaOS](https://github.com/IceWhaleTech/CasaOS) - CasaOS - A simple, easy-to-use, elegant open-source Personal Cloud system.